Pricing Model: Cost-Based Vs. Value-Based Pricing in B2B Organisations 🍈

 Value-based pricing model

 Value pricing goes beyond the cost of a good or service.
-It starts with value engineering to understand the market, i.e., how customers understand your offer and value your products and services by segment (see more detail on psychographic segmentation examples).
-We then move on to identify individual customer value drivers – why the customer is buying from you.
+Thus, it starts with value engineering to understand the market, i.e., how customers understand your offer and value your products and services by segment (see more detail on psychographic segmentation examples).
+Hence, we then move on to identify individual customer value drivers – why the customer is buying from you.
 It then measures how much customers are willing to pay for your products.
-It then validates willingness to pay information (usually self-rating) with price elasticity analysis by segment.
+In effect, it then validates willingness to pay information (usually self-rating) with price elasticity analysis by segment.

 - Higher profit for a similar level of volume compared to other pricing structures